jhadhriti/Contract-Contradiction-Checker/README.md

 All resources are available on the GitHub repository.

+# Project report File:-

+View the project report file [here](https://docs.google.com/document/d/1IckT809b9js75s1wAiRs4aXBhnT6H45kTc2gKAhTuAE/)

+# Model files:-

+Get the model files [here](https://drive.google.com/drive/folders/153oDWFAo4CDtxjleLrd4HnqUcWRh8cl-?usp=drive_link).

-Note: prefer to use single-pretrained-model branch because of it being more responsive and lightweight than this one.
+Note: prefer to use single-pretrained-model branch because of it being more responsive, lightweight and accurate than this one.

+# History and Other related references

+- We also trained mDeberta Model on all the languages all at once, going with 3 epochs for each language.
+After 15 epochs, however, overfitting occurred and we had to abandon it.
+The model can be found [here](https://drive.google.com/drive/folders/1UrX23xcG1eBJNBD7WoexYqSLbLP8Fhe6?usp=drive_link).